 The easiest way to transfer iTunes from one computer to another is to use a dedicated transfer tool – Zinstall WinWin.

-It automatically transfers not just your iTunes installation, but also the iTunes library, your songs and shows, your content, settings, profiles and customizations, along with your profiles, accounts, personalization, and all files from your old computer – automatically.
+It automatically transfers not just your iTunes installation, but also the iTunes library, your songs and shows, your content, settings, profiles and customizations, accounts, personalization, and all files from your old computer.

 And it does not just copy files or profiles; apps get installed automatically on the new computer, and configured just like on the old one.
 You don’t need to install them yourself and you don’t need to configure them yourself.

 It requires no technical knowledge to use, too.
-If you know how to download a file from the internet, you know how to use it – and can save a lot of time and avoid a lot of frustration when you transfer files to a new computer.
+If you know how to download a file from the internet, you know how to use it – and can save a lot of time and avoid a lot of frustration when you transfer files from one computer to another.

 Once the transfer is done, iTunes is be all set on the new computer, with your library and profile already in place – just like on the old computer.